-Regulation 9 of the Statutory Instrument 2007 No. 3372 as amended allows that, during the operation of the Yorkshire Common Permit Scheme, except where an exception is explicitly provided for, any promoter of "specified works" (which should equate to registerable works or activities), who wishes to carry out such an activity in the street, must first obtain a permit from the Permit Authority.
-The permit allows the promoter to:
+Regulation 9 of the Statutory Instrument 2007 No. 3372 as amended allows that, during the operation of the Rotherham Permit Scheme, except where an exception is explicitly provided for, any promoter of "specified works" (which should equate to registerable works or activities), who wishes to carry out such an activity in the street, must first obtain a permit from the Permit Authority.
+Subject to any conditions that may be attached, the permit allows the promoter to:

 - Carry out the specified activity;

-- At the specified location; and
+- At the specified location;

 - Between the dates shown and for the duration shown.